St. Ayles Skiff: St Ayles Skiff Origin

 In 2009 as part of The Scottish Fisheries Museum’s strategy to stimulate boat-building activities, discussions were held with Jordan Boats to develop a new kit.
 Alec Jordan and Museum Trustees were inspired by the community involvement and participation in the historical tradition of Fife miners’ rowing and sailing regattas and looked to develop a boat that could engage communities in the same way.
-It was proposed that The Scottish Fisheries Museum develop a project to re-introduce coastal rowing to the Fife Coast, so with the aid of funding from Museums Galleries Scotland, the Scottish Fisheries Museum commissioned renowned designer Ian Oughtred to produce a new design based on, the Fair Isle Yoal.
+It was proposed that The Scottish Fisheries Museum develop a project to re-introduce coastal rowing to the Fife Coast, so with the aid of funding from Museums Galleries Scotland, the Scottish Fisheries Museum commissioned designer Ian Oughtred to produce a new design based on, the Fair Isle Yoal.
 North Berwick rower and enthusiast Robbie Wightman had, simultaneously, considered a similar scheme and supported the development of the project to spread beyond Fife to become a national initiative.
 The Scottish Coastal Rowing Project was subsequently launched by the Scottish Fisheries Museum with the intention of re-starting the moribund inter-community rowing competitions, which had formerly taken place between the coastal towns in Fife, the Lothians and elsewhere around the Scottish coastline.
 The Project sought to re-connect coastal communities with the sea by encouraging the communities themselves to build their own rowing boats, which would then be rowed socially and in competition.

-Design and Construction
+Design and construction

 The design of the St. Ayles skiff is inspired by the traditional Fair Isle skiffs, small and relatively lightweight fishing vessels suitable for use in rough sea conditions.
 The name is a reference to the medieval St. Ayles chapel, which stood on the site of The Scottish Fisheries Museum in Anstruther.

 With a double-ended hull and relatively wide beam the St. Ayles skiff is a stable and seaworthy boat.
 The marine plywood planks and frames can be purchased in kit form, together with a plywood mould upon which the hull can be formed.
 Other parts of the boat, including the rudder, seats (thwarts), keel and gunwales, may be built using suitable timbers.
 Most of the timber elements, including the planking and frames, are jointed and connected using either epoxy resin or Polyurethane glue.

 Oars for the St. Ayles skiff must be built using timber and, for competitive use, must not be spooned or asymmetrical.
 The original designs show oars of 12' length but builders may experiment with alternative designs and lengths.
 Metal rowing pins or rowlocks are not allowed in competitions.